opensearch-project/documentation-website/_data-prepper/simple-pipelines.md

 ```

-## Shutdown
+## Shut down Data Prepper

-You can shutdown Data Prepper either by using the shutdown API, or killing the Docker process.
+You can shutdown Data Prepper either by using the shutdown API, or stopping the Docker process.

 ```
 curl -X POST https://localhost:4900/shutdown